-In my last post (PHP-SDS First thoughts) I introduced the library PHP-SDS
+In my last post (PHP-SDS First thoughts) I introduced the library PHP-SDS.

 Today I’ll talk about some performance benchmarks that I’ve been doing in order to optimize the polyfill code.